 Beluga Lentil Burger

-Making lentil burgers are a favourite meal in our household.
+Lentil burgers are a favourite in our household.
 I also have lentil burgers during my Ayurvedic spring and fall detox.
 I had the good fortune of studying Ayurveda with Vaidya Rama Kant Mishra, who came from a long line of Ayurvedic doctors.
-In his family lineage called Shaka Vansiya Ayurveda, or SVA for short, there is an emphasis on diet, and to nourish with fresh, prana rich food using ingredients that will not clog the physical channels.
-And during detox, there is no fasting, as this will cause the liver to overheat.
+In his family lineage called Shaka Vansiya Ayurveda, SVA for short, there is an emphasis on diet, and to nourish with fresh, prana rich food using ingredients that will not shrink, clog or inflame the physical channels.
+Also during detox, there is no fasting, as this will cause the liver to overheat.
 Have a read through my blog on detoxification to learn why, and some other considerations you should know before doing detox.
 Getting back to the burger…

 I have made beluga burgers a number of times, soaking the lentils overnight, and soaking them for only 15-20 minutes before cooking them.
 When soaked overnight, the lentils will absorb water, so less water is needed for cooking.
 Ensure you mash the lentils after they are cooked, and let them sit afterwards before shaping them into patties.

-Prep Time: 10 minutes, plus 20 minutes, or overnight soaking time for lentils
+Prep Time: 10 minutes, plus 20 minutes for soaking time for lentils, or soak overnight

 Cooking Time: 40 minutes